jessesquires/JSQMessagesViewController/Documentation/faq.md

 4. Override `-collectionView: cellForItemAtIndexPath:`.
 Do not call `super`.
 Since you are providing your own cells, calling `super` will perform a bunch of unnecessary work.
 5. (Optional) For your model objects, implement `JSQMessageData` or subclass `JSQMessage` and extend to your needs.

+For more detailed instructions on creating custom cells, see [this comment](https://github.com/jessesquires/JSQMessagesViewController/issues/1739#issuecomment-246489889)

 #### *Customize your toolbar buttons?*
 ````objective-c
 - (void)viewDidLoad